Sixzero/EasyContext.jl/README.md

 ![EasyContext.jl System Architecture](system_architecture.svg)

-This diagram shows how the AsyncContextJoiner orchestrates parallel processing of different context sources (CodebaseContext, ShellContext, and JuliaPackageContext).
+This diagram shows how the AsyncContextJoiner orchestrates parallel processing of different context sources (CodebaseContext, ShellContext, and JuliaLoader).
 The results are then used in the indexing and retrieval processes, which feed into the customizable RAG pipeline.

 ## Installation